Working to live within Nature’s limits will yield liveable, resilient communities

 - gained cycle racks for buses in the long term plan

-- developed a support package for rainwater collection tanks for households
+- promoted a support package for rainwater collection tanks for households

 - promoted a Green Transport Plan for immediate adoption

-As a Councillor, I work hard to put people and the environment at the heart of my decision-making process.
+As a Councillor, I worked hard to put people and the environment at the heart of my decision-making process.
 As a meteorologist, I have the scientific background to understand the complex resource issues that the regional council has to deal with.
 I put in the hard yards attending meetings and briefings so I have the information from experts and the community that I need to make quality decisions.
 I am energetic, dedicated and committed to making our region a better place.

 - Fast modern light rail (trams) through CBD to Newtown, Kilbirnie and the airport into the 10-year plan

 - Improved land use and resource allocation through the natural resource plan and a regional spatial plan

 I promote strategies to enhance resiliency, protect the environment and improve the ability of communities to make the transition to a de-carbonised world.
-The challenge of sustainability rests strongly in getting the economy right.
+The challenge of sustainability rests strongly on getting the economy right.
 Valuing natural capital, supporting sustainable enterprises, and ending subsidies, are all vital elements to meaningful environmental reform.

 - Restoring a heart to our city with integrated transport solutions